neelrudra2/Real-Time-OS/README.md

 - The scheduler prints the task execution details for each time unit.

 ## Contributions
 Feel free to fork this repository and contribute.
-Whether it's fixing bugs, optimizing code, or adding new features, contributions are always welcome!
+Whether it's about fixing bugs, optimizing code, or adding new features, contributions are always welcome!
 Submit a pull request, and let’s improve this tool together.